deepayan/deepayan.github.io/README.md

 - Github-flavoured markdown: <https://github.github.com/gfm/> - see about tagfilter

+NOTE: Linking to R Markdown files is basically impossible, because Jekyll will insist on processing anything that has a YAML header (they can be completely excluded from the site, but not left alone as-it-is).
+So, link explicitly to the repository links on Github.

 Using math: This is a bit irritating because for some reason,

 - Github does not allow disabling of math processing in kramdown (some